cmauroie/TestOpenPay/README.md

 In this tab, a card was implemented with the image and information of the most popular user provided by the endpoint `/person/popular` and below is the list with the shows (movies or series) for which he or she is recognized.

-The tab 1 is configured with Room for data storage, enabling seamless online and offline functionality.
+**The tab 1 is configured with Room for data storage**, enabling seamless online and offline functionality.
 This allows users to load and view movies even when their device is not connected to the internet, providing a continuous and reliable user experience.

 ## Case with internet connected: